 Changing the terms of a Public Spaces Protection Order: A Public Spaces Protection Order can cover a number of different restrictions and requirements so there should be little need to have overlapping orders in a single public space.
 However, if a new issue arises in an area where an Order is already in force, the council can vary the terms of the order at any time.
 This can change the size of the restricted area or the specific requirements or restrictions.
-For Anti-social behaviour powers - Statutory guidance for frontline professionals instance, a Public Spaces Protection Order may exist to ensure dogs are kept on their leads in a park but, after 12 months, groups start to congregate in the park drinking alcohol which is having a detrimental effect on those living nearby.
+For instance, a Public Spaces Protection Order may exist to ensure dogs are kept on their leads in a park but, after 12 months, groups start to congregate in the park drinking alcohol which is having a detrimental effect on those living nearby.
 As a result, the council could vary the Order to deal with both issues.
 Any proposed variation to an existing Public Spaces Protection Order would require the council to undertake the necessary consultation on the proposed changes.